Jari Kessler

 Jari Kessler (born 29 November 1996) is a Croatian and Italian figure skater.
-For Croatia, he is the 2020 NRW Trophy champion, 2022 Jegvirag Cup silver medalist, and 2022 Merano Ice Trophy bronze medalist.
+For Croatia, he is the 2020 NRW Trophy champion, 2022 Jegvirag Cup silver medalist, 2022 Merano Ice Trophy bronze medalist, and four-time Croatian national champion (2020, 2023–25).
 He represented Italy until spring 2019, winning three senior international medals.

 Personal life

 Kessler was born in Cles, Italy.
 He played pond hockey before switching to figure skating.

 Career

-For Italy
+Early career and skating for Italy

-Kessler originally competed for Italy.
-In the 2012–13 season, he moved up to the junior ranks.
-He made his senior international debut in January 2016, at the Mentor Toruń Cup in Poland.
+Kessler began figure skating in 2009.
+His first skating coach was Ludmila Mladenova.
+Originally competing for Italy, he moved up to the junior ranks for the 2012–13 figure skating season.
+He would eventually make his senior international debut in January 2016, at the Mentor Toruń Cup in Poland.

 Kessler's first senior medals came in the 2017–18 season.
 He won bronze at the Mentor Toruń Cup, in January, and another bronze at the Egna Spring Trophy, in April.

 In October 2018, he took bronze at the Golden Bear of Zagreb in Croatia.
 The Egna Spring Trophy in March 2019 was his final competition for Italy.